 If you’re looking for ways to add more zinc-containing foods into your diet, check out this list of recipes that we love in our family.
 Do you have great recipes that feature zinc-rich foods to share?
 I’d love to see them in the comments.

 Tacos!
 Fillings can go in gluten free corn tortillas, in lettuce wraps, on salad, or on rice.

-Here are a few Stew recipes that may satisfy even the picky eaters.
+Here are a few stew recipes that may satisfy even picky eaters.

 Lasagna is always a favorite and a great way to get kids to eat almost anything, so long as they are can eat eggs and dairy.
 We use gluten free pasta.